Holiday event dedicated to Gold Star family members

+VICENZA, Italy - Vicenza military community members gathered at U.S. Army Garrison Italy's Caserma Ederle to honor Gold Star and Survivor families living in the community.

-VICENZA, Italy - U.S Army Southern European Task Force, Africa Commanding General Maj.
-Gen. Todd Wasmund addresses the attendees during the annual pre-holiday get-together dedicated to Gold Star family members.
-In his remarks he highlighted the importance of remembering the sacrifice of fallen heroes and honoring the family members they left behind.
+During the annual pre-holiday get-together, Maj.
+Gen. Todd Wasmund, Commanding General, U.S Army Southern European Task Force, Africa, met with the family members at Army Community Service and addressed the attendees.
+He highlighted the importance of remembering the sacrifice of fallen heroes and honoring the family members they left behind.

+"This time of year is an important time to do this because this is about families, friends and relationships," Wasmund said.
+"Thank you for allowing us do this [event].
+It is a reminder that people that we remember today continue to hold special places in our hearts and lives."

+ACS has been hosting this event for the past four years, said Jolly Miller, ACS Division Chief.
+It's become a tradition, she said.
+During her remarks, Miller thanked an anonymous donor from the States who made the Dec.
+14 event possible.

 |Date Taken: